cstyan/adbDocumentation/README.md

 Keep in mind that when you're sending packets in ADB, most fields need to be written in little endian byte order as well as read back from the device in little endian.
 This can be confusing initially if you're looking at packet capture hex dumps to determine the sequence of some ADB command.
-Additionally, most fields are written as the hex value of the data we want to send, however fields require the decimal value to be written into the packet as if it were a hex value.

 **NOTE:** You might be able to do the whole append *"data to the end of the packet as usual"* thing if you're using the ADB protocol over TCP.
 As an